PlayStation 2 Architecture

 Kingdom Hearts II (2005).
 Typical retail game box and disc.

-DVDs can hold up 4.7 GB of data in the case of DVD-5 (the most common ‘sub-format’) or 8.5.
-GB in the case of DVD-9 (dual-layer version, less common) [21].
-There’s actually a third format, DVD-10, which is double-sided but no games used it.
+DVDs can hold up 4.7 GB of data in the case of DVD-5 (the most common ‘sub-format’) or 8.5 GB in the case of DVD-9 (dual-layer version, less common) [31].
+There’s actually a third format, DVD-10, which is double-sided but no commercial games ever made use of it.

 Due to the type of medium used, not only games could be played, but also movies.
 Now, this requires a decoder to be able to read the DVD movie format, and for that, the PS2 initially included the required bits installed in the memory card (after all, the card is just a storage medium) but later models came with the DVD software pre-installed in the BIOS ROM.